+Both locally and nationally, cat overpopulation is still an urgent problem.
+Northeast Animal Shelter works with rescue partners in our community and across the country to take in as many cats in need as possible.
 Our large facility allows us to assist feline organizations who are overwhelmed with homeless, adoptable kittens and cats.
-Because of our extended adoption hours, we quickly place these unwanted pets in permanent homes.
+Because of our incredible community of compassionate animal lovers, we are able to quickly place these otherwise unwanted pets in permanent homes.

 Senior Cats for Senior Laps